 Finally, don't be afraid to ask questions.
 The point of this exercise is to put concerns to rest.
 If you're not understanding something, or you feel something hasn't been satisfactorily addressed, you are absolutely within your rights to inquire.

 Can You Do It Yourself?

 You may feel this is something you can do yourself, particularly if you regularly do a lot of home maintenance.
-However, you probably do not have enough knowledge to cover all of different things which need to be inspected.
+However, you probably do not have enough knowledge to cover all of the different things which need to be inspected.
+Most people don't know what to look for in a home inspection.
 You may be great on working on the electrical system, but can you inspect a roof, check venting systems, look in the right places for signs of mould, and identify problems with your foundation?

 Moreover, the clause in your purchase agreement often only applies if a professional home inspector performs the inspection.
 You not being happy with the state of the refrigerator typically earns you no extra rights.